Employee misclassification lawsuits & penalties

 Employee misclassification lawsuits and penalties vary significantly across the world.
 Depending on where you are hiring, business owners can expect varying levels of fines and liabilities, including jeopardizing the intellectual property (IP) rights for work completed and being banned from hiring in the country.

-The following table categorizes several countries’ employee misclassification penalties, including a subjective 1-10 rating of their severity.
+The following table categorizes several countries’ employee misclassification penalties.

 Back Taxes?Benefits?IP rights?Hiring Ban?